 The Authorization Decisions Verifier asks for authorizations based on the Requester Entity and the requested documents identifiers.

-This transaction is based on SOAP v1.2 exchange protocol and Synchronous Web services (See ).
+This transaction is based on SOAP v1.2 exchange protocol and Synchronous Web services (See ITI TF-2: Appendix V).

 3.79.2 Actor Roles

-Figure 3.79.2-1: Use Case Diagram

-Table 3.79.2-1: Actor Roles